 Scene from 'Elf' comes to life as Buddy meets dad in Boston

-BOSTON (AP) — Just like a real-life Hallmark movie, the story of Buddy the Elf meeting his biological father has come to life, just in time for holidays.
+BOSTON (AP) — Just like a real-life movie, the story of Buddy the Elf meeting his biological father has come to life, just in time for the holidays.

 Doug Henning wore a costume like the one actor Will Ferrell’s character wore in “Elf” while meeting his father face to face for the first time last week at Boston's Logan Airport.
 He even broke into the same awkward song from the 2003 movie — sample lyrics: “I’m here, with my dad.
 And we never met, and he wants me to sing him a song!”